Fraunhofer Institute for Systems and Innovation Research: Energy Technology and Energy Systems

 The CC Energy Technology and Energy Systems analyzes emerging technologies that can contribute to a sustainable energy system.
 Its five Business Units Energy Efficiency, Energy Economy, Demand Analyses and Projections, Demand Response and Smart Grids as well as Actors and Acceptance in the Transformation of the Energy System focus on the efficient and sensible use of energy and analyzing the impacts on the economy and society.

 Foresight

 The CC Foresight uses scientific methods to look ahead into the future.
 To support industry, society and politics, the CC conducts research on alternative future scenarios, the developments of long-term objectives, future strategies and technology changes in its Business Units Futures and Society, Futures Dialogs, and Foresight for Strategy Development.

 Innovation and Knowledge Economy

-The CC analyses the prerequisites for innovations and their effects from the company level up to national innovation systems.
+The CC Innovation and Knowledge Economy analyses the prerequisites for innovations and their effects from the company level up to national innovation systems.
 It explores the various institutions, instruments and strategies in the economy and science that generate new knowledge and innovations.
 This happens in the Business Units Industrial Change and New Business Models, Innovation Trends and Science Studies, and Competitiveness and Innovation Measurement.